Last Updated on March 19, 2021 by Helga Dosa

 The vast skiing area of Piancavallo stretches from under the Monte Cavallo to the borders of the Alpago basin.
 Its 50 hectares of slopes offer ample choice for skiers of all levels.
 This is a particular ski resort due to its position: it is the nearest to the sea in this region to the point that, on clear days, you can see the Adriatic and the roofs of nearby Venice!

 The Ravascletto-Zoncolan resort is set out like a giant seashell in one of the prettiest corners of the Carnic Pre-Alps.
-It is made up of two basins, one in the valley, and one higher up on the mountain, where some 60 hectares of slopes branch out up to an altitude of 2000 metres.
+It is made up of two basins, one in the valley, and one higher up on the mountain, where some 60 hectares of slopes branch out up to an altitude of 2000 meters.

 Not to be forgotten is Sauris, a pearl of the Carnic Alps, set within an enchantingly beautiful panorama.
+Do you want more winter activities in Friuli Venezia Giulia?

 Not into skiing, or simply want an alternative to traditional downhill and cross country?
-Friuli Venezia-Giulia’s Winter offers many more activities to its visitors.
+Friuli Venezia Giulia’s Winter offers many more activities to its visitors.
 Sled dog riding, ice climbing, charming itineraries to follow on snowshoes, freeride and snowboard, ice skating, curling, are all among the many activities you can have fun with while in Friuli.

 After a day of snow, it’s time to relax